myphysicslab/myphysicslab/src/docs/Building.md

     make doublependulum

 The shortcut is the name of the application in all lowercase, minus the "app" suffix.
-You can add your own shortcuts to your `myConfig.mk`.
-For example, here is the makefile instruction that produces the above shortcut:

-    doublependulum: $(BUILD_DIR)/sims/pendulum/DoublePendulumApp_$(LOCALE).html

-You can combine the above options and shortcuts into a single command, for example:

-    make doublependulum COMPILE_LEVEL=advanced LOCALE=de

 ## Building the Documentation

-Building the documentation requires installation of Dossier and MultiMarkdown; see [References][] for how to obtain these.
+Building the documentation requires installation of Typedoc and MultiMarkdown; see [References][] for how to obtain these.
 After installing MultiMarkDown, you should be able to execute this command:

     multimarkdown -help

-To install Dossier follow the build instructions on the [Dossier website](https://github.com/jleyba/js-dossier).
-After installing Dossier, you should be able to execute a command like this (the path to `dossier.jar` is likely to be different on your system):

-    java -jar js-dossier/bazel-bin/src/java/com/github/jsdossier/dossier_deploy.jar --help

-Specify the location of `dossier.jar` on your system by **editing the `DOSSIER` variable** in your version of `myConfig.mk`.

-Dossier creates the documentation by compiling all of the source code (Dossier is actually a custom version of Closure Compiler), and interpreting comments as markdown.
-Some Dossier options are specified in the file `dossier_config.json`.

 MultiMarkDown is used to create documentation from markdown files such as `docs/Building.md`, `docs/Architecture.md` and `docs/Engine2D.md`.

+To install Typedoc, see <https://typedoc.org>.

+Typedoc creates the documentation by compiling all of the source code, and interpreting comments as markdown.
+Some Typedoc options are specified in the file `typedoc.json`.

 All of the documentation can be built with the command